Business

-Best Small Business Ideas for Canadians
+Best small business ideas for Canadians

 Small businesses have a lot going for them.
 At their best, they can offer their owners freedom, financial gain, and prestige.
 Even when you take into account the investment of time, the responsibility, and the personal and financial risks, the allure of independent work life is hard to ignore.
 In some ways, the biggest hurdle is getting started.
 That includes thinking about all your small business ideas, identifying the best small business ideas for you, and mapping a plan forward.
 If you’re considering starting a small business in Canada — whether it requires an office or can be done remotely — this article is for you.

-Small Business Ideas for Canadians in 2022
+Small business ideas for Canadians

 If you’re looking for a list of the best small business ideas to think about, there’s no shortage.
 It depends on your current set of skills, where your interests lie, and whether you’re willing to go back to school to get specialized training.
 Here are some possibilities worth pondering.

-1. Monetize an Existing Hobby
+1. Monetize an existing hobby

 This tops our list because you’re already part-way there.
 These are jobs based on things you’re already interested in and like to do.
 You just have to find ways to turn them into money-makers.